-COM 105 English Composition I
+COM 105 English Composition I KRSN ENG1010

-KRSN ENG1010

-Prerequisite(s): Meet placement guidelines.
+Prerequisite(s): None; Co requisite: COM 101 Composition Workshop if placement guidelines dictate.
 Introduction to expository writing emphasizing expression of ideas, structure, organization, development, and grammatical correctness.
 Offers practice in researching, revising, and editing.
 The learning outcomes and competencies meet or exceed the outcomes and competencies specified by the Kansas Core Outcomes project for this course, as sanctioned by the Kansas Board of Regents.